History of Tybee Island, Georgia

 In 1786, the Georgia Legislature approved the creation of a fort on Cockspur or Tybee Island to be named in honor of General James Screven, a Revolutionary War hero.
 The fort was never built by the state, but in 1808, the property fell under the jurisdiction of the Federal government as Fort Screven Reservation.

-Fort Pulaski National Monument offers visitors the chance to experience many interesting and exciting activities year-round.
+Fort Pulaski National Monument is a Civil War landmark with ranger tours, musket and canon firings plus riverfront hiking and biking trails.
+Visitors can experience many interesting and exciting activities year-round.
 Fort Pulaski itself is a large-scale outdoor exhibit.
 The main structure, together with outlying works including demilune, drawbridges, ditches, and dikes, is a fine example of historic military architecture.

 Indoor exhibits highlight the history of Fort Pulaski from the fort's construction, to its eventual fall due to advancing military technology.